 So here’s my spectator Guide to watching and enjoying the Ironman Wold Championships live and in-person .
 This guide will focus on the best spots to watch, when and where to be , recommended camera/video gear to use, and how to enjoy the day and soak in the event.
-Surprisingly for such a big race it’s pretty spectator friendly, in a nutshell basically anywhere besides the swim start, will offer plenty of unobstructed views of the athletes competing.
+For such a big race it’s surprisingly pretty spectator friendly, in a nutshell basically anywhere besides the swim start, will offer plenty of unobstructed views of the athletes competing.

 Of course vacationing in Hawaii on the Big Island is a great backdrop for the event, I always wanted to see the Ironman Triathlon live and in-person, and this is the year we decided to do it.